COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 Home > Be Healthy > Health Library > Surgery for Glaucoma and a Cataract

-alone is quicker and less complicated than having both surgeries at the same
+Cataract surgery alone is quicker and less complicated than having both surgeries at the same time.

 Current as of:

 April 29, 2021

 Author: Healthwise StaffMedical Review: Adam Husney MD - Family MedicineChristopher J. Rudnisky MD, MPH, FRCSC - Ophthalmology

 Medical Review:Adam Husney MD - Family Medicine & Christopher J. Rudnisky MD, MPH, FRCSC - Ophthalmology